Geo-AID Logo

 • A point collection of length one is always automatically converted into a point.

-• When performing multiplication/division over a scalar with a unit and a scalar with an unknown unit, the latter is automatically converted into a unitless scalar (standard scalar in mathematics).
+• When performing multiplication/division over a number with a unit and a number with an unknown unit, the latter is automatically converted into a unitless number

-• Any variable defined with an unknown-unit scalar is assumed to be unit-less.
+• Any variable defined with an unknown-unit number is assumed to be unit-less.

 Shortening the code with iterators